-- Meet the recommended environmental conditions. - Do not operate the Vision System, or even turn on the power supply, before the device is firmly anchored and the machine area is cleared.
+- · Meet the recommended environmental conditions. - Do not operate the Vision System, or even turn on the power supply, before the device is firmly anchored and the machine area is cleared.
+Make sure that the air supply is secured.

 3.1.
 Scope of Delivery